alexkatzen/phase-0-tracks/web_dev/request_cycle/http_requests.md

 Server is aware that it has encountered an error or otherwise incapable of performing the request.

   * **500 -- Internal Server Error** : Generic error message, given when an unexpected condition was encountered and no other information is available.
-  * **503 -- Service Unavailable** : The web server is unavailable due to some circumstance e.g. it is restarting or in the middle of doing something (like down for maintenance)
+  * **503 -- Service Unavailable** : The web server is unavailable due to some circumstance e.g. it is restarting or in the middle of doing something (like down for maintenance).
   * **504 -- Gateway Timeout** : Indicates a proxy server timed out when trying to communicate with a secondary server.

 ---